 And the good thing is you can teach without having a certificate or college degree, although a few platforms require you to have either of them.
 But if you need certification, enroll in the TEFL Course.

 You can choose to teach your native language or a second one you’ve learned.
-All you need is an excellent command of the language, quality technology in terms of high-speed internet, headset, camera, and a computer.
+All you need is an excellent command of the language, quality technology in terms of high-speed internet, a headset, a camera, and a computer.

 You can work with an online company such as Lingoda.
 Working with companies is the easiest method as it’s easy to secure students when the platforms host large numbers of global students.
 But if you want to be your boss, you can start your business or create a teaching profile and offer your services to freelancing platforms such as Preply or iTalki.